krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 alternative to one-size-fits-all metrics frameworks and visibility tools, which remain the dominant option today.

-> The Presence Calculus should be understood as a modeling and measurement
+The Presence Calculus is a novel modeling and measurement substrate with *measure theory*, a branch of _real analysis_, as its mathematical foundation.
-> substrate rooted in real analysis—not statistics or probability.
+It treats time as a first-class concept, making it well suited for analyzing _continuous_, _time-dependent_ behaviors of systems.

-It is *complementary* to statistical analysis, and particularly well suited to domains where state, history, and path dependence complicate statistical or probabilistic inference.
+It *complements* classical statistical and probabilistic analysis, and is particularly well suited to domains where state, history, and path dependence complicate standard statistical or probabilistic inference.

-On its own, the Presence Calculus provides a precisely defined set of modeling and computational primitives for analyzing the history and evolution of time-varying signal systems—structures about which we can make provable claims.
+On its own, the Presence Calculus provides a precisely defined set of modeling and computational primitives for analyzing the history and evolution of time-varying signal systems—structures about which we can make mathematically provable claims.

-The harder work lies in using these primitives to construct meaningful models to reason about real-world domains.
+The harder work lies in using these primitives to construct meaningful models to reason about time varying behavior in real-world domains.
 This is still an evolving area, and we are only beginning to scratch the surface of what is possible.

 Our goal in this document to present the foundational ideas of the presence calculus as a coherent whole.
 We will use examples to motivate key concepts but